jamietr1/google-docs-writing-tracker/README.md

   4. Create a sub-folder in "Sandbox" called "Earlier"

 II.
 Script Setup

+The following steps take place in Goolge Drive.
+If you do not see a Script option when you click on "Create" to create a new Google Doc, follows these one-time instructions (if you already have the Script app in your menu, you can skip to item B below.

+A. One-time Google App Script install:

+  1. Click on the Connect More Apps link at the bottom of the Create menu.
+  2. Search for "Script"
+  3. Select "Google App Script" from the search results
+  4. Install the Google App Scripts

+You should now have a "Script" option when you click on the Create menu in Google Drive.

+Proceed with the following steps to complete the setup.

+B. Google Doc Writing Tracker script setup:

   1. Create a new Script file called "WritingStats"
   2. When prompted for the type of project, select "Blank Project"